pszklarska/flutter_animations_workshop/step_03/instructions.md

 Now is the time to finally create some animations!

-As the widget already changes their state, all that is left is to replace `Container` with an `AnimatedContainer` and add a `Duration` of the animation:
+As the widget already changes its state, all that is left is to replace `Container` with an `AnimatedContainer` and add a `Duration` of the animation:

 ```dart